- Clinical science

 - Congenital iodine deficiency syndrome; : impaired development of the brain and skeleton, resulting in skeletal abnormalities (e.g., short stature and delayed fontanelle closure) and intellectual disabilities

 Most children with congenital hypothyroidism do not have symptoms at the time of birth because the placenta supplies the fetus with maternal thyroid hormone.
 For this reason, neonatal screening is vital even if children are asymptomatic!
 Irreversible intellectual disabilities can be avoided through early initiation of adequate therapy!

-6 P's for the manifestations of congenital iodine deficiency syndrome: Pot-bellied, Pale, Puffy-faced, Protruding umbilicus, Protuberant tongue, and Poor brain development.
+7 P's for the manifestations of congenital iodine deficiency syndrome: Pot-bellied, Pale, Puffy-faced, Protruding umbilicus, Protuberant tongue, Poor brain development, and Prolonged neonatal jaundice.

 Basic diagnostic strategy